rpwilliams/cat-force-one/README.md

 The bundle will automatically be re-created every time you change a source file.
 However, you still need to refresh your browser for the changed bundle to take effect.

-## Credits
-Game framework HTML5/CSS3/Javascript code was written by course instructor Nathan Bean, and released under the [CC-A-SA 3.0 License](https://creativecommons.org/licenses/by-sa/3.0/)

-Assets are remastered graphics from the game Tyrian released as public domain on [Lostgarden](http://www.lostgarden.com/2007/04/free-game-graphics-tyrian-ships-and.html)